 This homemade coconut cream ice cream recipe was most likely used by chefs in the White House kitchen to prepare the frozen desserts for Mrs. William Howard Taft's summertime luncheons at the White House during the time of her husband's presidency, 1909 to 1913.

 Treat yourself to a creamy homemade ice cream fit to serve at a White House reception.

 The White House Cook Book (1913)

-First Lady Helen Herron (Nellie) Taft (1861-1943) loved to entertain her friends and members of Washington society, especially at lunches.
-She graciously received her guests thrice weekly in the Red Room at the White House, where she served homemade ice creams and old time water ices.
+First Lady Helen Herron (Nellie) Taft (1861-1943) loved to entertain friends and members of Washington society, especially at lunches.
+She graciously received her guests thrice weekly in the Red Room at the White House, where she served homemade ice creams and frozen water ices.

-The Tafts also kept a Holstein cow grazing on the White House lawns to provide fresh milk and cream for the First Family's ice cream.
+The Tafts also kept a Holstein cow grazing on the White House lawns to provide fresh milk and cream for the First Family's ice cream needs.

 22.5 feet and was furnished for luncheons and small dinner parties.
 It

 has been traditionally decorated in various shades of red giving it its